Skip to content

 Trigger

-This workflow is triggered by another workflow via the "Execute Workflow Trigger" node.
-It expects three input parameters: - phoneNumber: The user's phone number (used as unique identifier) - query: The user's message or "system_nudge" for automated prompts - channel: Communication channel ("WhatsApp" or "SMS")
+The workflow is triggered by another workflow via the "Execute Workflow Trigger" node, expecting three input parameters: - phoneNumber: User's phone number (unique identifier) - query: User's message or system nudge - channel: Communication channel (WhatsApp or SMS)

 Nodes Used